Shivakumar-17/Low-Power-VLSI-Design/README.md

 custom design.
 Dynamic power verification and analysis are essential to ensure the correct functioning of power management unit (PMU) control signals and accurate power estimation results.

-Overall, the use of these low power design techniques enables the development of energyefficient VLSI circuits, reducing power consumption and extending battery life in portable devices.
+Overall, the use of these low power design techniques enables the development of energy efficient VLSI circuits, reducing power consumption and extending battery life in portable devices.
 These techniques are widely supported in design tools and flows, making them accessible for implementation in various projects.
 Continuous research and development in low power design techniques are essential to further improve power efficiency and meet the